Nick Littlemore

-Nicholas George Littlemore (born 6 May 1978) is an Australian musician, record producer, singer and songwriter.
-As a musician, he is the frontman of the electronic duo Pnau, an ex-member of the art-rock band Teenager and one part of the electro pop-project Empire of the Sun.
+Nicholas George Littlemore (born 6 May 1978) is an Australian musician, record producer, singer, songwriter and tour manager.
+As a musician, he is the frontman of the electronic project Pnau, a member of the art-rock band Teenager and one part of the electro pop-duo Empire of the Sun.
 As a record producer, he has worked with Elton John, Lover Lover, Groove Armada and Mika.
 From late 2009, Littlemore had worked with the Cirque Du Soleil as a composer and musical director for the touring arena show Zarkana, which debuted on 29 June 2011.
 His older brother Sam La More is also a musician and record producer.
 In 2019, he and Peter Mayes launched the label Lab78.